 If you’re intrigued by the man bun but looking for something a little different, you can also go the route of the top knot.
 Whether you buzz the sides super short and keep it long on top, or go long all around, this is an easy, trendy style to take part in.

 9. Spiky hair

 Spiky hair may go through waves of popularity, but it never goes out of style.
-Spikes are stylish and trendy and when they aren’t sticking straight up with gel, they tend to have a relaxed yet refined appearance.
+Spikes are stylish and trendy and when they aren’t sticking straight up with gel, they tend to have a relaxed yet refined texture and appearance.